-Filing for unemployment benefits can be difficult, because it means that you're probably going through a difficult place in your life.
-Piles of confusing paperwork only makes things more difficult.
-Fortunately, there are some way to make filing for unemployment benefits in North Carolina a little easier.
+Filing for unemployment benefits can be difficult because it means that you're probably going through a difficult time in your life.
+Piles of confusing paperwork only make things more difficult.
+Fortunately, there is a way to make filing for unemployment benefits in North Carolina a little easier.
 There are three basic steps you'll need to take to receive NC unemployment benefits.

 - Register for work with DES